 So, what does any of this have to do with depression?

-The field of epigenetic research has been exploding over the last decade, illuminating epigenetic mechanisms underlying diseases like cancer, heart disease, stroke, dementia, and even depression.
+The field of epigenetic research has been exploding over the last decade, illuminating mechanisms underlying diseases like cancer, heart disease, stroke, dementia, and even depression.
 The food we eat, the amount and intensity of exercise we get, the number of hours we sleep each night, our stress levels, the variety and quantity of toxins to which we are exposed—nearly everything we experience triggers various epigenetic modifications and some of these effects have been linked to novel theories regarding the causes of depression.

 For decades, the explanation of depression went something like this: depressed people have biochemical imbalances of the neurotransmitters norepinephrine, dopamine, and serotonin (popularly referred to as the “happy” chemical) within their brains and low levels of these chemicals are directly responsible for causing the symptoms of depression.
 In turn, an array of drugs have been developed in order to increase the levels of these neurochemicals (particularly serotonin) in people’s brains with the intention of effectively treating depressive symptoms—and the data shows that these treatment methods actually work pretty well.
 Millions of people have experienced success in the treatment of their depression with the aid of medications such as selective serotonin re-uptake inhibitors (SSRIs), tricyclic antidepressants, and other medications acting on the serotonin (which is also referred to as 5-hydroxytryptamine), dopamine, or norepinephrine receptors of the brain.